2060-io/hologram-app/doc/AppFileSystem.md

 - realm-main: Encrypted string value that is used to open Realm

-- backup: Encrypted string value for backup password that user set when builds backup and needs to provide when restores this wallet backup
+- backup: Encrypted string value for backup password that user set when builds backup and needs to provide when restores his wallet

 - parental-control-pin: Encrypted string value that indicates the PIN that user set to enable parental control and its necessary to provide if want to disable parental control or change kid birthdate